 The Red Wiggler Worms and Where to Find Them

 Red wiggler worms are best for fishing in the summer.
 During the fall and winter, they tend to hibernate in the cold.
 In that state, they become challenging to find.
-The reason is that they migrate deep within the soil during cold months where you cannot easily reach them.
+The reason is that they migrate deep within the soil during cold months when you cannot easily reach them.
 When looking for red wigglers, you should follow a similar process as the European earthworm (patience is essential).

 Look for a sandy area that has been recently disturbed.
 The worms will be looking for a moist place to hibernate.
 They prefer cold and damp places so avoid areas that have been exposed to direct sunlight.
 Look around the sides of garden sheds, under banks, old barns, or anywhere where you can find moist dirt in the summertime.